cyberbotics/webots-doc/reference/distancesensor.md

                       0.02  1023  0.05,
                       4        0  0.4  ]

-    The resulting range of measured values is shown in .
+    The resulting range of measured values is shown in [this figure](distancesensor.md#sensor-response-versus-obstacle-distance-with-opposite-response-noise-increase).

 %figure "Sensor response versus obstacle distance with opposite response-noise increase"